Oleksandr Kamyshin

-Oleksandr Kamyshin (Олександр Миколайович Камишін; born on 2 July 1984) is a Ukrainian railway executive who was the CEO of state-owned Ukrainian Railways from August 2021 to late February 2023.
+Oleksandr Mykolaiovych Kamyshin (Олександр Миколайович Камишін; born 2 July 1984) is a former Ukrainian politician who was the Minister of Strategic Industries from 21 March 2023 to 4 September 2024.
+He was the CEO of state-owned Ukrainian Railways from August 2021 to late February 2023.

 Biography

-Oleksandr Kamyshin was born on 2 July 1984 in Kyiv (then Kiev) in the Ukrainian SSR, Soviet Union.
-From 2001 to 2007 Kamyshin studied finance at the Igor Sikorsky Kyiv Polytechnic Institute.
-In 2006 he started his professional career as an auditor at KPMG, he left the company in 2008.
-From 2008 to 2012 he was the General Director of Kyiv Motorcycle Plant while also working for the investment management company Dragon Capital.
+Oleksandr Kamyshin was born on 2 July 1984 in Kyiv in the Ukrainian SSR, Soviet Union.
+He studied finance at the Igor Sikorsky Kyiv Polytechnic Institute from 2001 to 2007.
+In 2006 he started his professional career as an auditor at KPMG; he left the company in 2008.
+From 2008 to 2012 he was the General Director of Kyiv Motorcycle Plant, while also working for the investment management company Dragon Capital.
 In 2012 Kamyshin became an investment manager at SCM Holdings.

 Kamyshin left SCM in 2019.
 In January 2020 Kamyshin became a managing partner of Fortior Capital.

 On 11 August 2021 Kamyshin was appointed acting CEO of state-owned Ukrainian Railways.
 At the time he was advisor to Minister of Infrastructure of Ukraine Oleksandr Kubrakov.
-Kamyshin was acting CEO, until he in March 2022 was appointed CEO.
+He was appointed permanent CEO in March 2022.
 Kamyshin gained world-wide recognition for keeping Ukrainian trains working during the 2022 Russian invasion of Ukraine.
-Kamyshin resigned as CEO late February 2023 to become the head the European integration office of Ukrainian Railways.
+Kamyshin resigned as CEO late February 2023 to become the head of the European integration office of Ukrainian Railways.
 On 3 March 2023 he was appointed as a freelance Advisor to President of Ukraine Volodymyr Zelenskyy.

-On 20 March 2023 parliament received Prime Minister Denys Shmyhal's submissions on the appointment of Kamyshin as Minister of Strategic Industries.
+On 20 March 2023, the Ukrainian parliament received Prime Minister Denys Shmyhal's submissions on the appointment of Kamyshin as Minister of Strategic Industries.
+On 21 March 2023 he was appointed to this post.

+On 4 September 2024, it was announced that Kamyshin had resigned his post as Minister of Strategic Industries.

+On 26 September 2024 the Cabinet of Ministers of Ukraine appointed Kamyshin as a member of the Supervisory Board of JSC “Ukrzaliznytsia”.